 Crystalloids designed for resuscitation can be divided into solutions that are either isotonic or hypertonic relative to plasma.
 Isotonic crystalloids include normal saline (NS) and lactated Ringer's solution (LR).
 Since the Vietnam War, these have been the primary resuscitative fluids.
-Aggressive crystalloid resuscitation became the standard of care during this time and volume replacement was recommended at three times the amount of blood loss.6 This approach was later found to not improve outcomes - contributing to the development of abdominal compartment syndrome and ARDS (known as Da Nang Lung from the era in which it was first characterized).^{7,8} A change in approach to fluid resuscitation did not occur until the mid-1990's when a landmark paper was published demonstrating that delayed fluid resuscitation until the time of definitive hemorrhage control demonstrated at least no difference in mortality, and at best a survival advantage.9 This is not a new concept - Cannon having written in 1918 that "inaccessible or uncontrolled sources of blood loss should not be treated with intravenous fluids until the time of surgical control."10 Fluid resuscitation in uncontrolled hemorrhage is now known to dilute clotting factors and exacerbate coagulopathy, worsen acidosis (NS and LR have pH's of 5.0 and 6.5, respectively), and disrupt early thrombus.11 Although important theoretical differences do favor the use of LR over NS, most studies do not show a difference in outcomes except in severe hemorrhagic shock where NS is associated with greater mortality.12
+Aggressive crystalloid resuscitation became the standard of care during this time and volume replacement was recommended at three times the amount of blood loss.
+This approach was later found to not improve outcomes - contributing to the development of abdominal compartment syndrome and ARDS (known as Da Nang Lung from the era in which it was first characterized).
+A change in approach to fluid resuscitation did not occur until the mid-1990's when a landmark paper was published demonstrating that delayed fluid resuscitation until the time of definitive hemorrhage control demonstrated at least no difference in mortality, and at best a survival advantage.
+This is not a new concept - Cannon having written in 1918 that "inaccessible or uncontrolled sources of blood loss should not be treated with intravenous fluids until the time of surgical control."
+Fluid resuscitation in uncontrolled hemorrhage is now known to dilute clotting factors and exacerbate coagulopathy, worsen acidosis (NS and LR have pH's of 5.0 and 6.5, respectively), and disrupt early thrombus.
+Although important theoretical differences do favor the use of LR over NS, most studies do not show a difference in outcomes except in severe hemorrhagic shock where NS is associated with greater mortality.

-Modification of LR began after the 1999 Institute of Medicine's report on fluid resuscitation indicated that the D-isomer of lactate found in LR was responsible for most of its unfavorable properties.13 These included increased neutrophil oxidative burst,14 exacerbation of acute lung injury, and an increase in apoptosis in multiple organ systems.15 LR in the pure L-isomer form is commercially available and should be favored over the racemic form.
-Experimental versions of this crystalloid, with lactate replaced by beta-hydroxybutyrate or pyruvate, are now being studied and show a more favorable profile over the racemic form.16 Since the third phase of TCCC calls for continued resuscitation with LR after colloid has been utilized, the adverse effects of racemic LR must be considered, and all measures taken to ensure supplies are stocked with the pure L-isomer until better versions become available.
+Modification of LR began after the 1999 Institute of Medicine's report on fluid resuscitation indicated that the D-isomer of lactate found in LR was responsible for most of its unfavorable properties.
+These included increased neutrophil oxidative burst, exacerbation of acute lung injury, and an increase in apoptosis in multiple organ systems.
+Experimental versions of this crystalloid, with lactate replaced by beta-hydroxybutyrate or pyruvate, are now being studied and show a more favorable profile over the racemic form.
+Since the third phase of TCCC calls for continued resuscitation with LR after colloid has been utilized, the adverse effects of racemic LR must be considered, and all measures taken to ensure supplies are stocked with the pure L-isomer until better versions become available.